Sentimentron/dracula-sentiment-node/README.md

 ## Contributing

-If you encounter any sentences where the classifiction is obviously wrong, open an issue and we'll work out a way to extend Dracula's training data so that it doesn't happen.
+If you encounter any sentences where the classification is obviously wrong, open an issue and we'll work out a way to extend Dracula's training data so that it doesn't happen.
 Contributions to clean up the code and improve its style and performance are certainly welcome!

 ## Release
 * 1.0.0 Original release